Sifchain/sifnode/docs/peggy/Peggy-Arch.md

 # Smart contracts

+Please note that only the validators can submit or sign off on prophecy claims on ethereum.

 On the ethereum side of the world, we maintain smart contracts that will lock and burn funds to move them across the bridge.
 There are many smart contracts, this is the high level flow from eth to sifchain:
 1. User locks up funds in BridgeBank smart contract
 2. Relayer hears the event generated from the BridgeBank contract